Robert W. Conn: University of Wisconsin-Madison

 In 1970, Conn began his professional career at the University of Wisconsin-Madison (UW), where he joined the nuclear engineering department as a visiting associate professor.
 He became associate professor in 1972 and full professor in 1975.
 It was at UW that Conn participated in some of the nation's earliest feasibility studies of nuclear fusion energy.
 Between 1972 and 1980, he published nearly 100 articles and reports on plasma physics and fusion technology.
 Along with four colleagues, Conn founded UW's Fusion Technology Institute in 1972.
 He also became the university's Romnes Faculty Endowed Chair Professor in 1978.

 Conn's early work came at a time when the federal government was eager to develop alternative sources of energy in the wake of the 1973 oil crisis.
 He became one the first researchers to study the potential of nuclear fusion reactors, in which the fusion of hydrogen nuclei releases tremendous amounts of energy in the form of neutrons and energetic particles such as helium ions, the heat from which is then used to generate electricity.
 Nuclear fusion is the process that fuels stars, but triggering and sustaining nuclear fusion in a controlled manner on Earth so it can generate energy at a power plant is not yet a practical reality.

-Over his career Conn has conducted studies on designs for several different approaches to creating and confining high temperature fusion plasmas for energy production, among them magnetic confinement reactors, inertial confinement (sometimes called “laser fusion”) reactors, and nuclear fusion-fission hybrid reactors.